DCBIA-OrthoLab/SlicerConda/README.md

 | condaRunFilePython | Input : file_path:str,args=[],env_name="None"<br>Output : str | Input : file_path,env_name="None",args=[]<br>Output : str |
 | condaRunCommand | Input : env_name: str, command: list[str]<br>Output : str | Input : command: list[str],env_name="None"<br>Output : str |
 | getUser | Doesn't exist | Input : None: str<br>Output : str |

+## Why use SlicerConda ? :
+Here's a scenario in which you could use this extension:
+Shapeaxi is a Python library that isn't directly installable in Slicer due to version conflicts with existing libraries.
+One of it's feature is a specialized function for teeth segmentation, essential for certain dental imaging modules.
+However, leveraging Shapeaxi requires setting it up in a separate environment.
+This is where SlicerConda could help.
+For users, it simplifies Miniconda3 installation, allowing them to manage different Python environments on their system.
+For developers, SlicerConda offers a simple way to create a new environment, install Shapeaxi outside 3D Slicer and integrate it seamlessly into their workflow.

+## Idea for improvements :
+- Make it available on Mac
+- Create a button o automatically launch a terminal in a specific environnement